regnarg/bc/text/changedet.md

 <!-- Describe VFS and mounts first? -->
 #### Inodes and Links

 The basic unit of a Linux filesystem is an **inode**.
-An inode is an in-kernel structure representing one filesystem object.
-There are many types of inodes: files, directories, symbolic links, and a few more esoteric types, which we shall mostly ignore (so-called *special files*: sockets, named pipes and device nodes).
+An inode represents one filesystem
+object: e.g. a file, a directory, or a symbolic link.
+There are a few more esoteric inode types, which we shall mostly ignore (so-called *special files*: sockets, named pipes and device nodes).

 The inode serves as a logical identifier for the given filesystem object.
 It also holds most of its metadata: size, permissions, last modification time.
 However, **an inode does